-Myra Gallagher a 62 year old mother of three from Achill Island is serving time in Mountjoy Prison following a legal dispute with her neighbours over a hedgerow and a rooster.
+A mother of three from Achill Island is serving time in Mountjoy Prison following a dispute with neighbours over a hedgerow and a rooster.

-The dispute arose when Mrs Gallagher built an extension onto her family’s bungalow and cut down a rhododendron fence separating her home and that of her neighbours the Masterson family.
-Mrs Gallagher subsequently failed to comply with a court order to build a six foot wall between her house and that of her neighbours, and also refused to get rid of her cockerel Coileach.
+The dispute arose when Myra Gallagher built an extension onto her family’s bungalow and cut down a rhododendron fence separating her home and that of her neighbours the Masterson family.
+Mrs Gallagher subsequently failed to comply with a court order to build a six foot wall between her house and that of her neighbours and also refused to get rid of her cockerel Coileach.

 Son Tommy Gallagher defends the rooster at the centre of the controversy saying if he crows at 6.00am it is not disruptive